doonhammer/Cloud-Network-Function/README.md

 # Troubleshooting

-There is debug built into the code - compile withj -DDEBUG and that should help.
+There is debug built into the code - compile with -DDEBUG and that should help.

 # Containers
 This VNF has been published to docker as a container, to get the container search the docker hub.